Andøy Municipality: Coat of arms

 The coat of arms was granted on 7 January 1983.
 The official blazon is "Azure, a schnecke argent from base sinister to sinister" (Delt av blått og sølv ved virvelsnitt mot venstre).
 This means the arms have a field (background) that is divided by a line called a schnecke (a swirling counter-clockwise spiral design that is looks like a wave).
 The field located below the line has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The tincture above the line is blue.
 The colors and design of the arms were chosen as a symbol for the fact that the municipality is situated at the sea and that fishing is important economically to the municipality.
 The arms were designed by Hallvard Trætteberg after an idea of Henry Oddlo Erichsen.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Andøy.
+The Church of Norway has three parishes (sokn) within Andøy Municipality.
 It is part of the Vesterålen prosti (deanery) in the Diocese of Sør-Hålogaland.